 All of the Marine Corps dogs had to report to the Dog Detachment Training Center for training before being deployed.
 Rolo, a Doberman Pinscher was one of those dogs.

 His training notes say that he was high spirited and that he needed a firm hand in training, but he was called the best “point” dog in his unit by soldiers, as he was highly skilled at pointing out enemy positions.

 During a patrol, Rolo pointed out an enemy position.
 Then he hurled himself into battle, attacking and causing confusion in their ranks before returning when his handler whistled.
 Rolo drew the enemy’s machine gun fire, which distracted them from the position of some of Rolo’s human companions.

 Sadly, Rolo was hit by a bullet and died.
 He was only two years old, and he happened to be born on Dec.
 7th, 1941, the day of the Pearl Harbor attack that brought the United States into the war.

 All The Dogs Left Behind

-What other military dogs deserve to be honored on Memorial Day?
+Which other military dogs deserve to be honored on Memorial Day?
+Are you thankful for these dogs who served?
 Let us know in the comments below!